 For the past decade, parents have heard about a possible connection between vaccines and autism.
 In 1998, a British physician, Andrew Wakefield, published a study claiming the MMR vaccine might cause a developmental regression that looked like autism.
 In 2010, this study was fully retracted by its publisher, the Lancet .
 The study was found to be scientifically unsound because Wakefield manipulated and falsified his data.
 In May 2010, Great Britain’s General Medical Council revoked Dr. Wakefield’s medical license.

 It's true we don't see many of these diseases, but it doesn't mean they are gone.
 It's because vaccines have worked successfully that we have seen a decrease in these diseases in the U.S. When vaccination rates decrease, diseases can become more common in our communities.
-In 2014, we had measles outbreaks in Washington State and major outbreaks throughout the U.S., the highest number of cases in decades.
+There have been measles outbreaks across the U.S. in 2014 and 2015, including multiple outbreaks in Washington and one death.
+Nationally, we had the highest number of measles cases in decades in 2014.

 We never know who will bring illness into a community and how strong the virus will be.
 It’s up to all of us to contribute to our community’s immunity, so we all benefit from less disease and protect those who can’t get vaccines.

 Being an advocate for your child's health is important.
-Some parents spend a lot of time before their baby is born to find a doctor they trust and to answer questions about vaccines.
-A good website that provides a balance of disease information and understanding of risk is the National Network for Immunization Information.
-Also, feel good that you are part of the majority of parents who vaccinate their kids.
-In Washington, 71% of children are fully vaccinated by age three.
+I spent time before my baby was born to find a doctor that I trusted and who answered my questions about vaccines.
+I feel good taking the doctor's advice when it comes to vaccines.
+I've read a lot about this issue, too.
+I really like the balance of disease information and understanding of risk on the Immunization Action Coalition's Vaccine Information You Need website.
+I also take pride in the fact that I'm part of the majority of parents who vaccinate their kids.
+In Washington, 67.4% of children are fully vaccinated by age 3.

 It’s true that pharmaceutical companies are for-profit businesses.
 However, they also must make significant financial investments to create lifesaving medicines.
 Vaccines take years of studies, testing, and work to come to market.
 In addition, a study published in Pediatrics shows that the costs of giving vaccines exceeded the amount that insurers and health plans paid for the service.
 As experts in public health, physicians and the government make recommendations based on science, not profits.